 William Byrd | 2010

-Remaining Tickets: $25 ($20 seniors) at the door on the day of the concert beginning one-half hour prior to the start of the concert.
+Remaining tickets are $25 and are available at the door beginning one-half hour prior to the performance.

 Writing in the New York Times, Allan Kozinn said, “This choir’s real magic is in its delicate balance of serenity and intensity...a pure transparent tone and solid ensemble.”